fiergyano/qa-portfolio/bug-reports/Jira-sample-bug-report.md

 #  JIRA Bug Report Format

-This document shows a standard bug report format used in real projects.
+This document shows a standard bug report format used in my real projects.

 ---